 Seasonings – Some red pepper flakes, paprika, salt and pepper will help spice up the shrimp!

-How to Make Parmesan Shrimp Pasta:
+How to Make Garlic Shrimp Pasta:

 This post contains affiliate links.
 As an Amazon associate and member of other qualifying programs, I earn from qualifying purchases.